Category Archives: Holiday

 travel

-Tour operators listed in our guide, Turkey: The Travel Directory, are Turkey specialists – they have extensive knowledge and experience in Turkish tourism.
+Tour operators listed in our Travel Directory, are Turkey specialists – they have extensive knowledge and experience in Turkish tourism.
 Some exclusively offer trips to Turkey.
 Others offer trips to Turkey in combination with other countries, such as Greece and Italy.
 The companies listed in the Travel Directory can provide a wide range of services including package tours, air ticketing, rental car reservations, hotel reservations, day tours, customized itineraries, guides, and more.

 Many companies specialize in different areas of Turkish travel and tourism.
 Almost all tours include western Turkey and focus on historical and archeological sites.
 However, some tour operators also offer tours of the Black Sea region and eastern and southeastern Turkey.
 There are also special-interest tours such as golf tours, photography tours, culinary tours, trekking tours and more.